 The next morning Pancho was standing on his own, so I called the vet and told him Pancho was standing up.
-The vet asked what I had done and when I told him, he didn't quite believe me, but he was amazed.
-The vet came directly over and he couldn't believe the difference.
+The vet asked what I had done and when I told him, he didn't quite believe me.
+He was amazed to hear about Pancho's newfound strength.
+The vet came directly over, and he couldn't believe the difference.
 He gave Pancho all of his shots and didn't even charge me for it.

 Pancho Starts to Learn

 After Pancho was fully recovered and we were able to work with him, Kelley was the first to ride him.
 I showed him how and what to do, and Pancho thought the world of that boy.
-You could tell by Pancho's actions and the expression on Pancho's face.
+You could tell by Pancho's actions facial expressions.

-Unfortunately, I had to finish training the horse myself since Kelley's mother and him left that Christmas and I have not seen them since.
-Pancho was 2 1/2 years old and a very good horse, naturally 5 gaited and a dream to ride.
+Unfortunately, I had to finish training the horse myself since Kelley and his mother left that Christmas and haven't returned.
+Pancho was two and a half years old and a very good horse, naturally 5 gaited and a dream to ride.
 Pancho has been with me ever since.

 Peruvian (Paso) Horse Gait Examples